bmillare/dj/README.md

  * Define your projects (with the project.clj file) in `dj/usr/src`.
 So something like `dj/usr/src/com.foo`

+ * You can use leiningen to create a new project. `lein new fooproject --to-dir usr/src/fooproject`

  * `(dj.dependencies/resolve-project "project-name")` to dynamically load a project.
 It will recursively resolve the project's dependencies.

  * If you want to depend on other projects add `:dj/dependencies ["foo" "bar"]` where `"foo"` and `"bar"` are projects in `dj/usr/src`.